Lake Taupō: Māori rock carving

 On the north-west side of Lake Taupō on the cliffs of Mine Bay, there are Māori rock carvings created in the late 1970s by Matahi Whakataka-Brightwell and John Randall.
 Carved in the likeness of Ngātoro-i-rangi, a navigator who guided the Tūwharetoa and Te Arawa tribes to the Taupō area over a thousand years ago according to Māori legend.
 The 10-metre-high carving is intended to protect Lake Taupō from volcanic activities underneath.
 The cliff has become a popular tourist destination with hundreds of boats and yachts visiting the spot yearly.

 Māori tribes

 Lake Taupō is a taonga (treasure or something special to the person) of Ngāti Tūwharetoa from the Te Arawa waka.
 Ngāti Tūwharetoa owns the bed of the lake and its tributaries.
 They grant the public free access for recreational use.

+History

+Lake Taupō previously housed a Ngāti Tūwharetoa village known as Te Rapa near the springs of Maunga Kākaramea.
+It was covered in a landslide on 7 May 1846 which killed 60 people, including the iwi's chief Mananui Te Heuheu Tūkino II.